granchetti/google-test/README.md

 ### Instalation

-To install the framework, you must follow the following steps:
+To install the framework, we must follow these steps:

 1. ```
     git clone https://github.com/granchetti/google-test.git